 9. Seek out community childcare options.

-Find out if any local government, nonprofit or business programs are available to assist with your childcare.
+Find out if any local government or business programs are available to assist with your childcare.
 In some areas, government agencies have set up emergency childcare centers.

-Some nonprofit agencies have stayed open to meet childcare demands.
+Nonprofit agencies that can help you meet childcare demands are available in many areas.
 And you may find for-profit childcare centers offering free services for some parents, such as those deemed essential workers.

 10. Stay in touch with your child’s school.